awemorris/awemorris/README.md

 - ⛩ Religion:
     - Shrine Shinto
     - I'm a Minarai Kami-sama (Wanna-be!
 Don't translate Kami to God, it's just a spirit!)
-    - Theology and Philosophy were my minors, I also have deep respect and sympathy for what Buddha and Christ said.
-    - But my heart belongs to Japanese deities as they kindly respond to me!
 - 📫 Contact
     - Discord: awemorris
     - Mail: awe@noctvm.io